guychauliac/javaa.org/_posts/2023-05-02-blog-with-jekyll.markdown

 docker build -t jekyll .
 {% endhighlight %}

-During my tests I did not succeed mounting a windows folder to a path in the container so I decided to work with a docker volume instead.
-Create the volume:

-{% highlight docker %}
-docker create volume jekyllvolume
-{% endhighlight %}

 Launch a shell in the docker container:

 {% highlight docker %}
-docker run -it --name jekyllvolume -p 8080:4000 -v jekyllvolume:/usr/src jekyll sh
+docker run -it --name jekyll -p 8080:4000 -v /mnt/c/sitefolder:/usr/src sh

--p 8080:4000 will map port 4000 inside of the container to port 8080 on the host -v jekyllvolume:/usr/src will mount the volume 'jekyllvolume' to the path /usr/src in the docker container
+-p 8080:4000 will map port 4000 inside of the container to port 8080 on the host -v /mnt/c/sitefolder:/usr/src will mount the local folder /c/sitefolder to the path /usr/src in the docker container
 {% endhighlight %}

+I'm running docker on a windows systems, to make folder mounting to work correctly docker is running in 'linux containers' mode, WSL2 is activated and the command shown above is executed from the ubuntu Windows Subsystem for Linux shell.

 ### Launch Jekyll in the container